Bachelor of Business Administration (BBA)

-What kind of jobs can you get with a Bachelor of Business Administration?
+What kind of jobs can you get?

 Because of the broad and generic first two years of the program, you are not limited to a singular area of expertise, not even after your one-year specialisation.
 Of course, a specialisation in for example finance helps when you want a career in finance.